Drug policy of Michigan: Specific drugs

-Outside of medicinal use, cannabis is illegal in Michigan as it is under federal law and is categorized as a Schedule I controlled substance.

 Alcohol

 In Michigan, there are various ways in which alcohol use is restricted.
 Minors are prohibited from purchasing, consuming and possessing alcohol; a person is considered a minor if they are under 21, and can be prosecuted committing any of these crimes.
 First time minor offenders will receive under $100 in fines.
 They may also be subject to abuse treatment, rehab, community service, and/or periodic screenings.

 One must be at least 18 years old in order to sell or serve alcohol.
 The Michigan Liquor Control Code states that enforcement officers have the right to carry out an inspection of establishments that sell or serve alcohol at any time.

 Michigan also has laws against drinking and driving.
 The Michigan Vehicle Code states that any citizen “whether licensed or not, shall not operate a vehicle upon a highway or other place open to the general public” when they are intoxicated, which is defined as having a blood alcohol content of 0.08% or greater.

 Penalties for operating a vehicle while intoxicated with a blood alcohol level higher than 0.17% includes but is not limited to: